A good Web API is recognized not by a pretty URL, but by how little hidden knowledge it demands from its consumer.

 /search?type=Dog&owner={personId}The relationship is hidden inside search parameters.

-The practical check is simple: a URL should help the client understand which resource it will receive, not force it to guess the server-side calculation.
+The check is simple: from the URL the client should understand which resource it will receive, not guess the server-side calculation.
+If answering that question needs documentation, the address has already lost.

 Why links matter